-14 Nov 3 Reasons Why You Should Hire a Social Media Manager For Your Practice
+14 Nov 3 Reasons Why You Should Hire a Social Media Manager

 Social media is an incredibly tricky thing.
 Trends are changing all time, just as the social platforms you use frequently change.
 Before you dive headfirst into the world of running a business on social media, take some time to think about hiring a social media manager.

-Social media accounts for a business consists of much more than just posting a great picture of your dental or orthodontic practice.
+Social media accounts for a business consists of much more than just posting a great picture of your dental or orthodontic business.
 You have to be able to dedicate the proper amount of time to your social pages.
 Unfortunately, it’s far too easy to forget about keeping your business account active.
 Social media is time-consuming.
 No matter if you’re winding down by browsing Instagram, or staying ahead of the latest Twitter hashtag, if you can’t spend the time on your pages, it’s a good idea to hire someone whose job is dedicated to social media.

 2. MARKETING PLAN